ljbschen/Weather/README.md

 # Weather
 Android Weather App
-1. Deal with RecylerView and ListView /n
+1. Deal with RecylerView and ListView
-2. Deal with http request and multi-thread programming \n
+2. Deal with http request and multi-thread programming
-3. Deal with JSON data /n
+3. Deal with JSON data